 It was just a few days back when I watched an episode of Modern Family and I could not stop laughing when Joe was ‘baby sniffing’.
 You know that wonderful feeling when you carry a baby in your arms only to be overwhelmed by the desire to smell their sweet and powdery fluffy heads?
 And here I was thinking that we all love the smell of babies as is.
 Then I came across an article by Jenn Sawyer on Vera Wang’s new product, perfumes for babies.
 What is happening to this materialistic and branded world of ours?
 While I’ve heard of a lot of strange perfumes and cologne ideas, including wasabi-smelling one, I’ve never heard of perfume for babies.
 Perfume for adults are fine.
-In fact, this perfume review helped me find the best perfume for women.
 I bought a bottle for every woman in my family and they’re all pleased.
 Perfume for babies on the other hand is totally not for me.

 I am very familiar with this feeling and recently had a go at ‘baby sniffing’ while visiting my family in Canada over the winter holidays.
 Our little girl, Kate, is 4 months old and has that amazing baby smell that has got me addicted.
 Sniff sniff.